Film selection

 The best of the mountains

-The environment, ecology, disability and mental health, changing practices, perspectives on the mountains… These are all themes that are central to the concerns of all mountain lovers.
+The environment, ecology, disability and mental health, changing practices, perspectives on the mountains… all themes that impact our mountain community.

 Free screenings